CDrummond/music-similarity/README.md

 is used to filter tracks.
 However, if you set `essentia.weight` to higher than 0.0 (and less than or equal to 1.0) then Essentia can also be used to score similarity based upon the Essentia attributes.
-This value then configures the percentage give to each meteric. e.g. an `essentia.weight` of 0.4 will cause the similarity score to be base 60% Musly 40% Essentia.
+This value then configures the percentage give to each metric. e.g. an `essentia.weight` of 0.4 will cause the similarity score to be base 60% Musly 40% Essentia.
 * `paths.db` should be the path where the SQLite and jukebox files created by this app can be written.